-(f) (i) To cooperate with the Representatives and counsel for the Initial Purchasers to qualify or register (or to obtain exemptions from qualifying or registering) all or any part of the Securities for offer and sale under the securities or Blue Sky laws of such jurisdictions as the Representatives shall reasonably request, and to comply with such laws and to continue such qualifications, registrations and exemptions in effect so long as required for the distribution of the Securities and (ii) to advise the Representatives promptly of any notice with respect to any suspension of the qualification or registration of (or any such exemption relating to) the Securities for offering, sale or trading in any jurisdiction, registration or exemption, to use its reasonable best efforts to obtain the withdrawal thereof as soon as possible.
-Notwithstanding the foregoing, neither Issuer nor any Guarantor shall be required to (i) qualify as a foreign corporation or that would subject it to general service of process in any such jurisdiction where it is not presently qualified; or (iii) subject itself to taxation in any such jurisdiction if it is not otherwise so subject.
+(f) (i) To cooperate with the Representatives and counsel for the Initial Purchasers to qualify or register (or to obtain exemptions from qualifying or registering) all or any part of the Securities for offer and sale under the securities or Blue Sky laws of such jurisdictions as the Representatives shall reasonably request, and to comply with such laws and to continue such qualifications, registrations and exemptions in effect so long as required for the distribution of the Securities and (ii) to advise the Representatives promptly of any notice with respect to any suspension of the qualification or registration of (or any such exemption relating to) the Securities for offering, sale or trading in any jurisdiction or any initiation or threat of any proceeding for any such purpose, and in the event of the issuance of any order suspending such qualification, registration or exemption, to use its reasonable best efforts to obtain the withdrawal thereof as soon as possible.
+Notwithstanding the foregoing, neither Issuer nor any Guarantor shall be required to (i) qualify as a foreign corporation or other entity or as a dealer in securities in any such jurisdiction where it would not otherwise be required to so qualify; (ii) take any action that would subject it to general service of process in any such jurisdiction where it is not presently qualified; or (iii) subject itself to taxation in any such jurisdiction if it is not otherwise so subject.